 A mechanism for upgrading the firmware of a device.

 A manufactured product undergoing testing.

-A data structure for describing hardware and its boot-time configuration, including peripherals on a board, boot-time clock frequencies, and interrupt lines.
+A data structure for describing hardware and its boot-time configuration, including SoC peripherals, boot-time clock frequencies, and interrupt lines.

 A document that defines the source and binary representations of a devicetree, along with some common characteristics of the data structure, such as interrupts and memory addressing.